navipartner/docs/content/en/docs/retail/gettingstarted/system_requirements.md

 **Adyen**

-- All terminals that support the [Adyen Cloud Integration](https://www.adyen.com/pos-payments/terminals) (Android 4.4 or newer, iOS 11 or newer, and Windows 10).
+- All terminals that support the [<ins>Adyen Cloud Integration<ins>](https://www.adyen.com/pos-payments/terminals) (Android 4.4 or newer, iOS 11 or newer, and Windows 10).

 **Nets**